nowar-fonts/IoCursive/README.md

 Almost same as [Iosevka](https://github.com/be5invis/Iosevka#customized-build).

-As a apart of Nowar DIN and Nowar DIN Cursive, IoCursive is expected to produce both “upright roman” and “upright italic” in one build process.
+As a part of Nowar DIN and Nowar DIN Cursive, IoCursive is expected to produce both “upright roman” and “upright italic” in one build process.
 Thus it does not override the `upright` slope variant.
 Instead, an extra slope variant, `cursive`, is introduced, with `isItalic = true` and `slopeAngle = 0`.

 Note that `cursive` shares the same slope subfamily name with `upright`.
 You can not install both.